anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 ---

-## 2023B - Verifiability is an evaluation criterion for papers submitted at the NIER track.
+## 2023B - Verifiability is an evaluation criterion for papers submitted at the NIER track

 ### 2023